 Place the skirt on a dusted 6” cake circle so you do not have to handle it when moving it around.
-Use a soft brush to remove the excess corn starch.
-Use a fondant smoother to level the top so the torso with sit nicely.
+Use a soft brush to remove the excess cornstarch.
+Use a fondant smoother to level the top so the torso with sitting nicely.

 Use a toothpick to mark a guide hole in the center of the skirt then gently press the lollipop stick into the skirt completely.
 (I trimmed a half inch from the bottom of my stick and sharpened the top with a pairing knife before this step.)
 The goal is to estimate the height of the torso and head so the stick ends 2/3rds through the head.